Bookworm-project/Docs/README.md

 ## Editing this document

 We welcome fixes or additions based on your experience with the project.
-File an issue on github, or you can directly edit this document by generating a pull request on the `gh-pages` branch of this repository.
-All edits should be to the Markdown files in the `STATIC` directory: the HTML in the base directory is routinely overwritten.
+File an issue on github, or you can directly edit this document by generating a pull request on the `master` branch of this repository.
+All edits should be to the Markdown files in the base directory: it's compiled using gitbook to a full webpage.